 Or was Leonardo´s mother a Jewish slave?
 See here.

-Leonardo and animals: here.
+Leonardo and astronomy: here.

 The Others: Gypsy and Muslim Slaves in Early Modern Europe: here.